The 10 Most Dangerous Cities In Minnesota For 2022

-Water is the 3rd leading cause of injury death in the world and Minnesota is The Land of 10,000 Lakes; but, folks, there is something more dangerous in this Midwest State.
+Water is the world’s 3rd leading cause of injury or death, and Minnesota is The Land of 10,000 Lakes.
+But, there is something more dangerous than lakes in this Midwest State.

-Yes, there are about 185 police officers per 100,000 residents in Minnesota, but they just can't be everywhere.
+There are about 185 police officers per 100,000 residents in Minnesota, but they can’t be everywhere.
 So, smaller Minnesota cities like Bemidji and Brainerd are starting to suffer the consequences.
-But, the place that's getting hit the worst, is Minnesota's most dangerous place, Bemidji.

 For more Minnesota reading, check out: